ubc-library-rc/UBC-Library-Intro/index.md

 Are you a graduate student and new to UBC?
 This basic orientation will briefly introduce you to resources, services and people at UBC Library.

-## Land acknowledgement

-Before beginning the workshop, we'd like to acknowledge the indigenous lands where we are located.

-UBC is located on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam), səl̓ilwətaɁɬ təməxʷ (Tsleil-Waututh), Stz'uminus, S’ólh Téméxw (Stó:lō), Skwxwú7mesh-ulh Temíx̱w (Squamish), and Coast Salish peoples.
-<iframe src="https://native-land.ca/api/embed/embed.html?maps=territories&position=49.268264,-123.157480" style="width:100%; height:300px; border:none;"></iframe>

-Please take a moment to explore [native-land.ca](https://native-land.ca/) so that you can visualize the indigenous territories, languages, and treaties in your area.

 ## Learning objectives

 By the end of this workshop, you will be able to: